 Each written assignment will be evaluated by looking at the quality of the legal research and analysis, organization, written style, use of citation, compliance with formatting requirements, and other appropriate criteria.
 Oral argument will be evaluated by looking at the student's depth of knowledge about the law and case, responsiveness to questions, engagement with judges, time management, style, and other appropriate criteria.

 Grades will be calculated as follows:

-Final Draft of Brief: 50 points Final Oral Argument: 25 points Course Participation: 25 points
+Final Draft of Brief: 50% of final grade Final Oral Argument: 35% of final grade Course Participation: 15% of final grade